vinsol/nectarcommerce/_posts/2016-04-12-ecto-model-schema-extension.md

 >
 Note: Please refer [Intro to Metaprogramming]() for more information on Metaprogramming in Elixir

-1. Straightforward way to add virtual field, say special, to Nectar Product would be to add it directly in Nectar.Product Schema definition, but it requires change in Nectar source.
+1. A straightforward way to add a virtual field, say special, to Nectar Product would be to add it directly in Nectar.Product Schema definition, but it requires change in Nectar source.
 Let's move to next step for the workaround to avoid modification to Nectar.Product

     <script src="https://gist.github.com/pikender/f58b2208ae8951c7b13214bf320e8ec1/2faba2e7a14bb77cceec769ef676fd439244878d.js"></script>

     <script src="https://gist.github.com/pikender/bf89a77d2ed7c684dd0258d88e777cc0.js"></script>

-1. We can add a function to Nectar Model Schema to which other extensions can delegate the reponsibility of schema changes, see full version [here](https://gist.github.com/pikender/f58b2208ae8951c7b13214bf320e8ec1/5f4ada57be942f8dce713cf4c6c0d6761a7632a0).
+1. We can add a function to Nectar Model Schema to which other extensions can delegate the responsibility of schema changes, see full version [here](https://gist.github.com/pikender/f58b2208ae8951c7b13214bf320e8ec1/5f4ada57be942f8dce713cf4c6c0d6761a7632a0).
 See Nectar.ExtendProduct example below on how to use it.

     <script src="https://gist.github.com/pikender/cb43c04937fbb95b289bfa43d8dfab08/867502fb2218c41b6495bf318fab527a8a185193.js"></script>